mcastrol/gettingandcleanningdataproject/CodeBook.md

-##CODEBOOK of TIDY_DATA.TXT
+##CODEBOOK of TIDY_DATA

-This is the description of the columns of the "tidy_data" data set, obtained from the process explained in Readme.md and obtainted with the script "run_analysis.R"
+This is the description of the variables ff the "tidy_data" data set, obtained from the process explained in Readme.md and obtainted with the script "run_analysis.R"

 The reference data is the proyect "Human Activity Recognition Using Smartphones Data Set"